bewagner/kraken_api_dca/README.md

 # Use at your own risk

 This code is correct to the best of my knowledge and belief.
 If you decide to use it, you do so at your own risk.
-I will not be liable for any loses or damages in connection with using my code.
+I will not be liable for any losses or damages in connection with using my code.